 Microsoft is going to end support for Windows 7 on January 14, 2020 – and yet 30% of Windows PCs are still running Windows 7, even with Microsoft’s Windows 7 End of Support less than two months away!
 Windows 10 was a significant change, and moving from Windows 7 to Windows 10 is not straightforward.
-While Windows 10 Upgrade assistant offers migration, LapLink’s PCmover is a software that can make migration really easy.
+While Windows 10 Upgrade assistant offers migration, LapLink’s PCmover is a Windows 7 to Windows 10 Migration Tool that can make migration really easy.
 The company has decided to offer a free version for all Windows 7 users who plan to migrate to Windows 10.
 It is being recommended by Microsoft, Intel, and all major PC manufacturers.
 In this post, we will share details of the free version of PCmover to help you migrate from Windows 7 to Windows 10.

 “Intel’s research indicates that the data migration hassle is a key reason consumers delay buying a new PC.
 Our partnership with Laplink is all about eliminating that hassle.
 Together with Microsoft and Laplink, we want to make it as easy as possible for these consumers to move to Windows 10.
 As Windows 7 end of support approaches, we wanted to make it as easy as possible for customers to migrate their personal files and settings from their Windows 7 PC to a new Windows 10 PC, and Laplink delivers a great solution with their PCmover Express software, said Intel.

 PCmover application can transfer from a Windows 7 PC to an Intel-based Windows 10 PC.
 The processor requirement is unique, and you need to make sure the destination PC has an Intel processor.
 You can use it when you are either physically changing the PC or when you are upgrading on the same PC.

 PCmover has two versions — Express and Professional.
 The former is free for everyone, and it offers two useful features: